mglt/lecture-ipsec/prez/ipsec-slides.md

 # IPsec Architecture: SAD

-Outbound packet uses SA to implement a PROTECT SP:
+Outbound packets use SA to implement a PROTECT SP:
 * The appropriated SA is provided *by* the SP matching the clear text packet, using internal structure of the system (pointer)
 * The SA enables encryption of the packet